phogolabs/prana/README.md

 ### SQL Migrations

-The SQL Migration are based on the SQL command approach.
+The SQL Migration are using SQL command API under the hood.
 Each migration is a SQL script that contains `up` and `down` commands.

-In order to prepare the project for migration, you have set it up:
+In order to prepare the project for migration, you have to set it up:

 ```console
 $ gom migration setup